LOCAL (941) 924-0993

 Having enough insurance is important, but it’s also critical that you have an aggressive legal team on your side that can help you earn a settlement offer or win a lawsuit.
 Get a car accident lawyer from Farrow & Pulice to help you obtain maximum compensation.

-Average compensation for an auto accident in Florida
+Average compensation for a car accident in Florida

 Many people don’t realize how many accident-related expenses can start to pile up after being in a car crash.
 Depending on what type of insurance you have and the circumstances surrounding your car accident, the average settlement or lawsuit may include compensation for: